chengning-zhang/Simple-TAN-and-Ensemble-TAN/README.md

 2. return the estimated \hat{P(c1|e)},.... \hat{P(c_C|e)}
 ```
 Notice that Ensemble TAN does not need to build the complete undirected maximum weighted spanning tree and the choosing of the root attribute is prior to the process of building the complete directed maximum weighted spanning tree.
 For each base learner in Ensemble TAN, the tree structure is different thus they predict different class probabilities, which meets exactly the need of the ensemble learning.
-The experimental results show that our Ensemble TAN significantly outperforms the original TAN and Naive Bayes indeed.
-Note that if the contact matrix is not available, Ensemble TAN can still be used by omitting Simpler TAN and training other m TAN base learners.
+The experimental results show that our Ensemble TAN significantly outperforms the original TAN and simpler TAN as well as Naive Bayes indeed.
+Note that if the contact matrix is not available, Ensemble TAN can still be used by omitting Simpler TAN and still training other m TAN base learners.

+##### Time complexity of Ensemble TAN
+Even though Ensemble TAN needs training m+1 base learner, it can be easily paralleled in that each base learner is independent from other base learners. therefore, it has the same time complexity as TAN.

 ## Experiments and results